Updated October 21, 2015

 - Turmeric.
 Curcuminoids are the major substances that give the spice turmeric its yellow color.
 Curry powder, found extensively in Indian cuisine, is largely made of turmeric and other spices, or turmeric can be added to foods on its own.
 Turmeric has proven anti-inflammatory effects, and its curcumin extract is strongly advised for osteoarthritis sufferers.
 A study published in Arthritis and Rheumatism reported on the benefits of turmeric in an experimental setting.

 - Ginger.
-Chopped ginger makes a delicious addition to your vegetables, meat and fish.
+Chopped ginger makes a delicious addition to your vegetables, meat, or fish.

 - Pineapple.
 Eat fresh and often for the enzyme Bromelain, which is a natural anti-inflammatory.